Milwaukee River

-The Milwaukee River is a river in the state of Wisconsin.
+The Milwaukee River is a river in southeastern Wisconsin, United States.
 It is about 104 mi long.
-Once a locus of industry, the river is now the center of a housing boom.
-New condos now crowd the downtown and harbor districts of Milwaukee attracting young professionals to the area.
-The river is also ribboned with parks as it winds through various neighborhoods.
-Kayaks and fishing boats share the river with party boats.
-An extensive Riverwalk featuring art displays, boat launches and restaurants lines its banks in downtown Milwaukee.

-Description

-The river begins in Fond du Lac County, Wisconsin and flows south past Grafton to downtown Milwaukee, where it empties into Lake Michigan.
-Cedar Creek, the Menomonee River and the Kinnickinnic River are the three main tributaries.
+The river begins in Fond du Lac County, Wisconsin and flows south to downtown Milwaukee, where it empties into Lake Michigan.
+Its tributaries are Cedar Creek, the Menomonee River, and the Kinnickinnic River.

 Watershed

 Map of the Milwaukee River watershed.

 The Milwaukee River watershed drains 882 sqmi in southeastern Wisconsin, including parts of Dodge, Fond du Lac, Milwaukee, Ozaukee, Sheboygan, Washington and Waukesha counties.

 The Milwaukee River watershed is part of the Lake Michigan subbasin; this subbasin is itself a part of the St. Lawrence River Watershed, which is fed by the Great Lakes.

 History

 The Milwaukee River area was populated by Native Americans in the time before European settlement.
 Jacques Marquette and Louis Jolliet navigated from Lake Michigan through the Milwaukee River on their way to the Fox River and the Mississippi.
-Previously (circa 1834-35) the river had been known as the "Maynawalky," while the present-day Menomonee River was known as the "Milwalky".
+Previously (circa 1834–35) the river had been known as the "Maynawalky," while the present-day Menomonee River was known as the "Milwalky".

 In the early 19th century, three towns were formed across the banks of the Milwaukee and Kinnickinnic rivers: Juneautown by Solomon Juneau, Walker's Point by George H. Walker and Kilbourntown by Byron Kilbourn.
 The quarrel over the formation of a bridge across the Milwaukee River was a key point in the merging of the three towns into the city of Milwaukee in 1846.

+Once a locus of industry, the river is now the center of a housing boom.
+New condos now crowd the downtown and harbor districts of Milwaukee attracting young professionals to the area.
+The river is also ribboned with parks as it winds through various neighborhoods.
+Kayaks and fishing boats share the river with party boats.
+An extensive Riverwalk featuring art displays, boat launches and restaurants lines its banks in downtown Milwaukee.